Updated July 14, 2023

 - Price per Share After Split = $2,000 / 10/3

 - Price per Share After Split = $600

-Let us take the example of Netflix that went in for a 7:1 stock split in the year 2015 (https://www.businessinsider.in/tech/Netflix-is-splitting-its-stock-7-ways/articleshow/47792745.cms) During the time of the split, each Netflix share was trading at $702.6 per share, which made it one of the expensive stocks in the S&P 500 index at that time.
-So, the stock split was aimed at making the shares more appealing and attractive to the small investors.
+Let us take the example of Netflix, which went in for a 7:1 stock split in 2015.
+During the split, each Netflix share was trading at $702.6 per share, making it one of the most expensive stocks in the S&P 500 index.
+So, the stock split aimed to make the shares more appealing and attractive to small investors.
 Determine the share price after the stock split.

 - Split ratio, N = 7

-The price of Each Netflix Stock after the Stock Split is calculated as,
+The Price of Each Netflix Stock after the Stock Split is calculated as follows,

 - Price per Share After Split = $702.6 / 7